Aims, Scope and Publication Ethics

 «der informierte arzt» is a monthly Swiss medical journal that provides high-quality continuing medical education in German for general practitioners and internists in both outpatient and hospital settings.
 All content is authored by experienced physicians and medical experts, ensuring clinical relevance and practical applicability.

 Each year, the editorial board – composed of general practitioners and specialists – defines a catalogue of topics that address current medical challenges in internal medicine and primary care.
 Manuscripts are reviewed internally by board members, and on request, a double-blind external peer review is conducted.
 Peer-reviewed articles receive a DOI number.
 All articles are published with abstracts in both German and English.
-Articles may also be submitted for CORE CME credit accreditation by the SGAIM.

 The journal is printed in Switzerland and adheres strictly to international ethical and professional publishing standards, as outlined by the Committee on Publication Ethics (COPE), the International Committee of Medical Journal Editors (ICMJE), and the World Association of Medical Editors (WAME).